Introduction to MongoDB Compass

 Basically, Compass is all in one great tool.
 With stable updates, the Compass is being improved regularly.
 Free to Use but Limited Features.

 To wrap it up, MongoDB Compass is easy to use, GUI, a simple tool to analyze the data stored in the collections.
 Features like Indexing, Performance, Query and Aggregation Pipeline Building and many more advantages, makes this tool easy to use.
-For any person without any knowledge of command-line queries, Compass is a great tool to understand and manipulate the data.
+Compass is a great tool to understand and manipulate the data for any person without any knowledge of command-line queries.